Skip to content

 Hot wallet vs cold wallet

 Crypto wallets can be categorised as either ‘hot’ or ‘cold’, which ultimately depends on internet connectivity.
 A hot wallet is connected to the internet.
-The most common hot wallets are the ones that are connected to cryptocurrency exchanges.
-For instance, when you sign up for a Swyftx trading account and purchase cryptocurrency, the asset will be stored on the wallet/s integrated with your account.
+The most common hot wallets are those connected to cryptocurrency exchanges.
+For instance, when you sign up for a Swyftx trading account and purchase cryptocurrency, the asset will automatically be stored on the wallet/s integrated with your account.
 Hot wallets are convenient and easily accessible.

 Key Takeaway